-Employees who are not eligible for the PTO policy as outlined above will earn sick leav ein accordance with this policy.
+Employees will earn sick leave in accordance with this policy.

 Sick leave is a form of insurance that is accumulated in order to provide a cushion for incapacitation due to illness.
 It is to be used only for the diagnosis, care, treatment of an existing health condition or preventative care of an employee, family member or for employees who are victims of domestic violence, sexual assault or stalking to seek aid, treatment, or related assistance.
 A family member is defined as a spouse, registered domestic partner (RDP), grandparent, grandchild, sibling, in-law, parent, step-parent, legal guardian, or child (regardless of age or dependency status).